 The image consists of two screenshots.
 The top screenshot shows a 'Create new scene' dialog box with fields for 'Enter the scene id' (containing '1') and 'Enter the scene name' (containing 'Trading').
 A red circle labeled '6' is over the 'id' field, '7' is over the 'name' field, and '8' is over the 'Save' button.
-The bottom screenshot shows a 'Areas & scenes' configuration page with a table of areas and their assigned scenes.
-The table includes rows for 'Sales Floor' (2 scenes: 'Trading', 'Stocking'), 'Back of House' (3 scenes: 'Trading', 'Stocking', 'Cleaning'), and 'Outdoor' (3 scenes: 'All On', 'Park On/N', 'Sign On, Park+Fac On/N').
-A red circle labeled '9' is over the 'Trading' scene in the 'Back of House' row.
+The bottom screenshot shows a 'Areas & scenes' interface with a table of areas and their nested scenes.
+The 'Back of House' area is selected, and a red circle labeled '9' is over its 'Save' button.